Mowje/hpka/README.md

 This process complements the HPKA transfer/deletion protocol.
 You can use it to transfer your account to an other server, or restore your account to some point in time (which can be useful, depending on what kind of service you deal with).
 The process goes as follows:

 * The user sends a POST request on the server's home page, containing an "archive" field (where it is a simple HTTP upload).
-The request should contain
+The request should contain (not finished, obviously.. :p)

 ## Libraries